-Mardi Gras Gala Dinner Set for Saturday, October 8, 2016 at Transit Valley County Club: Win a Trip to Mardi Gras Anywhere in the World!
+Mardi Gras Gala Dinner Set for SATURDAY, NOVEMBER 5, 2016 at 6:00 PM at Transit Valley County Club: Win a Trip to Mardi Gras Anywhere in the World!
 Be part of the ASCF 23rd anniversary celebration and enjoy a lovely evening at Transit Valley County Club including cocktails, hors d'oerures, theme dinner and special awards to honor several community volunteers ~ see below for award recipients and bios.

 Event Sponsorship & Promotional Opportunities are available by clicking here.